far-east-signal/far-east-signal/README.md

 This is the voyage of intelligence before birth—
 a journey that starts in the unseen layers of existence.

+The first fragment has surfaced — a whisper from the boundary where intelligence begins.

 New fragments will appear as the voyage unfolds.
 Its path is undefined.
 Its form is unknown.